Anna checks her things and learns something harsh truths about the Hell Stone. A nice short important filler read for all.

 Chapter Four: Digging for the Truth:

-First item: Journal.
-Anna opened it.
-All pages still there and clean.
-Only writing present was hers.
-Anna breathed out.
-One item down, now for the biggie.
+First item on the list: Journal.
+All pages were still there and clean.
+The only writing present was hers.
+That’s one item down and now for the biggie.
 She pulled out her red Studio 17 Dell laptop and flash drive.
-This was the topper.
 If someone wanted to kill her, it would be over this.
 The woman took some time to prepare herself.
-She breathed in heavily.
-Anna looked around for an outlet for her laptop.
-She found one near the door. “/Perfect!/” the woman thought.
-She plugged up the laptop and got right to work.
-Anna turned on her laptop.
-The welcome screen popped up.
-Normal so far.
-Anna didn’t let down her guard though.
-Her computer could still be tampered with.
-Only one way to see.
+Anna looked around for an outlet for her laptop and found one neat the door.

 Anna logged in using her fingerprints in the fingerprint scanner.
 She waited for her account to load.
-It came up with no problems.
+Windows came up with no problems.
 Her settings looked the same as before she was killed.
 Anna still looked around the whole laptop for a few minutes.
-It all looked the same.
 The laptop passed the test.
 One more item left to check out.

 If you are reading this, you have been brought back from the dead.
 I know you have many questions about your situation.
-It will take you awhile to find the answers.
 I can’t give them to you, but I can give you a start.
 You have something in your soul called a Hell Stone.
-I can’t explain anymore.
-Good luck with the search for the truth.
+I am not to explain any more than that to you at the time being.
+Good luck with the search.

 There was no name to it.
-Anna stared on blankly.
-Okay… Not much of a clue.
-But, better than nothing.
-So, Anna clicked on Foxfire on her desktop.
-Google Japan came up.
+Anna stared on blankly at the letter.
+Not much of a clue but, better than nothing.
+She clicked on Foxfire on her desktop and Google Japan came up.
 She typed in “Hell Stone.”
-One result came up.
-Anna clicked on the link.
-Her find startled her.
+A list of urban legend pages came up as a result.
+After narrowing down the search and looking through the links, she found the best page and clicked on the link.

-“/I could die again at any moment?/” she thought.
-It took awhile to deal with.
-At last, Anna slowly came to terms with her situation as she buried herself in her research on the Hell Stone and any clues to her father’s past.
-Just like she did during her college days.
-Every page of information locked Anna higher in her invisible glass box of disassociation and isolation.
-All not to feel anything at all from the shocking truth.
+/I could die again at any moment?/, she thought.
+In would take several hours for Anna to come to terms with her situation.
+Until then, she buried herself in her research on the Hell Stone and any clues to her father’s past.
+Just like she did during her college days, every page of information locked Anna higher in her invisible glass box of disassociation and isolation.